austinsenv/actual-budget/README.md

 [Actual Budget](https://actualbudget.com/) is a great way to manage your finances.
 It is free to use and [open source](https://github.com/actualbudget/actual).
-When you self host Actual, you get the benefits of security and privacy to your sensitive financial information.
+When you self host Actual, you get the benefits of the security and privacy of your sensitive financial information.

 ---
 ## Setup Instructions

 After cloning the repository, make a new directory called `actual-data`.
-This directory will be mounted to the container and is where Actual will store it's data.
+This directory will be mounted to the container and is where Actual will store its data.

 The docker compose configuration provided in this repository assumes you are going to connect to Actual from outside of the local host.
 If this is the case, you'll need to create a `selfhost.crt` and `.selfhost.key` for enabling HTTPS (see below).
 If you are going to access Actual from localhost, those lines in the `docker-compose.yml` will need to be removed.
 #### Setting up your self signed certificate to enable HTTPS